arslanezem/banking-system/README.md

 <h2>Setup and Execution</h2>
 <b>Database Initialization:</b> The H2 in-memory database is used for this project.
 The DatabaseInitializer class initializes the database with sample data.
 This is done by creating tables for clients, accounts, and transactions, and then inserting sample data.<br>
-<b>Server Initialization:</b> The main class BankingServer initializes and starts the HTTP server.
+<br><b>Server Initialization:</b> The main class BankingServer initializes and starts the HTTP server.
 It listens on port 9090 and handles requests at the "/api/request" endpoint.<br>
-<b>User Interface:</b> The User class represents a simple Swing GUI for users to interact with the banking system.
+<br><b>User Interface:</b> The User class represents a simple Swing GUI for users to interact with the banking system.
 Users can perform actions like deposit, withdrawal, balance inquiry, and transaction history retrieval.<br>
 <br>

 <h2>Database Content</h2>